akomakom/arduino-throttle-smoother/README.md

 jumping of motor speed at steady throttle.
 I believe that I used a 100uF for my setup.

 ![arduino-throttle.png](arduino-throttle.png)
-Note that I added an power supply capacitor as well, but I don't think it was necessary.
+Note that I added a power supply capacitor as well, but I don't think it was necessary.

 ### Tuning